The New York Times Publishes Equilar’s Annual Mid-Year CEO Pay Study

 “We are honored to be partnering with The New York Times to publish the Equilar 200 Highest-Paid CEO Rankings.
 This annual list provides a glimpse into the top-paid CEOs at U.S. firms over the past year,” said Aaron Boyd, Director of Governance Research at Equilar.
 “There are a number of new names atop the list this year.
 The strong stock price performance of several smaller companies led to the biggest payouts of their tenure for several of the CEOs.”

 Over the past eight years, Equilar has been the preferred data provider to The New York Times for executive compensation information.
 As part of this collaboration, Equilar provides data on compensation and professional history for top executives at U.S. public companies.

 Some of the findings from this year’s study include:

-Headquartered in Redwood City, Calif., Equilar is the leading provider of executive compensation data and governance tools for corporations, nonprofits, consulting firms, institutional investors and the media.
-As the trusted data provider to 70% of the Fortune 500, Equilar helps companies accurately benchmark and track executive and board compensation, Say on Pay results and compensation practices.
-In addition, Equilar offers the industry’s leading business networking solution for identifying pathways to executives and board members at companies of interest.
-Equilar’s research is cited regularly by Bloomberg, The New York Times, The Wall Street Journal and other leading media outlets.
+Headquartered in Redwood City, Calif., Equilar is the leading provider of executive compensation data and governance tools for corporations, nonprofits, consulting firms, institutional investors, and the media.
+As the trusted data and executive solutions provider to 70% of the Fortune 500, Equilar helps companies accurately benchmark and track executive and board compensation, pay for performance results, and compensation practices.
+In addition, Equilar offers a leading business and event networking solution focused on serving executives and board members.
+Equilar’s research is cited regularly by Bloomberg, The New York Times, The Wall Street Journal, and other leading media outlets.